Hoyasumii/bee-movie/README.md

 Can anyone work on the Krelman?
 Of course.
 Most bee jobs are small ones.
 But bees know that every small job, if it's done well, means a lot.
-But choose carefully because you'
+But choose carefully because you'l